Yvette-Ibarra/Individual-Project/README.md

 #### Goals

-To discover the drivers of stroke to predict to help our patients prevent a stroke occurance.
+To discover the drivers of stroke to help our patients prevent a stroke occurance.
 #### Key Findings
 * 4.86% of the patient populatin has suffered a stroke
 * Patients wih heart disease have a larger increase in stroke rate than patients with hypertension